Prime Minister of Laos: Pre-constitutional period (1975–91)

 The assembly passed the Law on the Council of Government, which stated that the Council of Government has the "full power to settle all matters of state management which do not fall under the duties and rights of the Supreme People's Assembly and the SPA Standing Committee", in November 1982.
-The law changed the Prime Minister's title to Chairman of the Council of Government, and the deputy prime ministers' to Deputy Chairmen of the Council of Government.
+The law changed the prime minister's title to Chairman of the Council of Government, and the deputy prime ministers' to deputy chairmen of the Council of Government.
 It intended to strengthen the body's collegiality by emphasising collective leadership, a communist leadership principle which seeks to minimise arbitrary decision-making; "representatives of trade unions, youth and women may be invited" to the meetings of the Council of Government "for consultation on problems involving the masses of all strata to which each organisation is responsible".
 Ministers could also attend council meetings.

 The Council of Government organised quarterly meetings of all ministers; between sessions of the Council of Government, the Standing Committee of the Council of Government met weekly.
 It was composed of the chairman, the first deputy chairman, deputy chairs, ministers and the head of the Office of Council of Government.
 The first deputy chairman acted for the chairman in his absence.
 The deputy chairmen, as before, supervised and coordinated the activities of ministries and governmental committees.
-Decrees, decisions and significant issues decided by the Council of Government (or its standing committee) had to be signed by the chairman to become effective; resolutions, decisions and instructions issued on less-critical matters could be signed bu the chairman or first vice-chairman.
+Decrees, decisions and significant issues decided by the Council of Government (or its standing committee) had to be signed by the chairman to become effective; resolutions, decisions and instructions issued on less-critical matters could be signed by the chairman or first vice-chairman.
 One section of the law was devoted to the Office of the Council of Government, which was responsible for preparing the council's work, organising its meetings and implementing its decisions.
 The head of the Office of the Council of Government reported to the chairman and first deputy chairman, working on behalf of the council with the SPA and other organisations.